Employment practices liability - ForeFront Plus Chubb Specialty Insurance

 her hours to look after her new-born baby.
 She had previously worked alternating shifts but after having her baby she needed

 to finish work at 5pm.
 She claimed £43,593 compensation for sexual discrimination which included £5,000 for injury to feelings.

-A former human resources manager won £19,000 compensation from her employer in a settlement after claiming she was paid less
+Equality of pay A former human resources manager won £19,000 compensation from her employer in a settlement after claiming she was paid less

 than a male colleague in an equivalent job.
 The payout came less than 2 months after new rules gave workers the right to submit